-Since 2012 the Dareecha Male Health Society has assisted the Transgender/MSM population based in Rawalpindi and Islamabad.
+Since 2012 the Dareecha Male Health Society has assisted the Transgender/key population based in Rawalpindi and Islamabad.
 Pakistan has religious, legal, and social stigmas attached to Trans Sexuality & other cultural barriers that challenge our work in helping the Trans community access up-to-date sexual health information.

 We believe everybody – regardless of their sexual orientation, sexual behaviors, and gender identities – deserves health education and treatment that is up-to-date and delivered without discrimination.